NieXC/pytorch-mula/README.md

 - `--visualization` visualize evaluation or not
 - `--vis-dir` directory for saving the visualization results

-The models generated with this code can be downloaded here: [GoogleDrive](https://drive.google.com/drive/folders/1nhMQS6ZJyioJanKm73IozNOduvTZ61Ot)
+The models generated with this code can be downloaded here: [GoogleDrive](https://drive.google.com/drive/folders/1nhMQS6ZJyioJanKm73IozNOduvTZ61Ot).
+Training logs can also be found at the same folder for the reference.

 ## Citation